edgexfoundry/edgex-docs/docs_src/design/adr/security/0009-Secure-Bootstrapping.md

 Unfortunately, this feature was removed in 3.x docker-compose.
 (This feature is also unsuppported in swarm mode as well.)

-Kubernetes PODs have optional init containers.
+Snaps have an explicit install phase and Kubernetes PODs have optional init containers.
 In other frameworks, initialization is allowed to run to completion prior to application components being started in production mode.
 This functionality does not exist in Docker nor docker-compose.